AntonioDiaz323/AntonioDiaz323/README.md

-- 👋 Hi, I’m @Antonio Maldonado Diaz
+- 👋 Hi, I’m @Antonio de Jesus Maldonado Diaz
 - 👀 I’m interested in the Informatica
-- 🌱 I’m currently learning program Java
+- 🌱 I’m currently learning:
 - 💞️ I’m looking to collaborate on ...
 I'don't know
 - 📫 How to reach me ...